Up to 60% off sofas & mattresses — limited‑time deals.

 What Is a Pull-Out Couch?

-• A pull-out couch (often called a sleeper sofa) is a couch with a folded mattress stored inside the frame that you pull out into a bed.
+• A pull-out couch, usually called a sleeper sofa, hides a folded mattress inside the sofa frame.

 Common Pull-Out Couch Mistakes and Safety Risks